taiwoayanleye/myclan/README.md

 # MYCLAN

 [myclan.com](https://github.com/) lets you host intimate events with your loved ones.
-You can host events such as babyshowers, bridal showeers and others.
+You can host events such as babyshowers, bridal showers and others.

 ## Requirements